 What a time to be alive!
 Though evil forces continue to tempt and fight against us on all sides, we are on the Lord’s side!
 Light is stronger than darkness.
 Jesus Christ has already overcome the world.
 As we strive to make and keep covenants we will be blessed in various ways.
 We will find strength we didn’t know we had, because with God, all things are possible.

-An amateur writer, photographer and genealogist, Valerie has enjoyed writing since the age of nine.
+An amateur writer and photographer, Valerie has enjoyed writing since the age of nine.
 She and her husband are proud parents of three adult children.
 She is the administrator for MormonDoctorsTestify.org and MormonConvertsTestify.org including corresponding Facebook pages.
-Her other Facebook pages include Mormon Missionaries Testify, Be Prepared - Info. for Prospective & Current LDS Missionaries and Strong Family Ties.
+Her other Facebook pages include Mormon Missionaries Testify, and Strong Family Ties.
 She has a strong desire to share the gospel with others.
-She enjoys learning about many things such as emergency preparation, public health, alternative / functional medicine, psychology, world and space science, quantum physics and more.
-She obtained an Associates Degree in Office Education at Ricks College (BYU-Idaho).
-She has studied at Sam Houston State University and the University of Texas at San Antonio.
-Her goal is to go back to school to earn a Bachelor's Degree in Public Health.
-Valerie works with her husband, a private investigator, as an administrative assistant.
-She feels privileged to be a part of a visiting teaching group, accompanying her husband during Home Teaching visits and being an Activity Days leader in her ward.
-Scott and Valerie's oldest child participated in a service mission in Texas and Utah.
-Their middle child is a full-time missionary in Oklahoma.
-Their youngest child was a service missionary in Utah.
+She enjoys learning about many things such as emergency preparation, alternative / functional medicine, psychology, world and space science, quantum physics and more.